Alpha-Guardian/Engram/docs/FAQ.md

 ## Why Is The Board Number Slightly Lower?

-Because the board artifact is a constrained compiled fixed-batch proof, while the host-side line is the broader current scientific surface.
+Because the board artifact is a constrained compiled fixed-batch proof, while the host-side line is the broader current host surface.

 The board result proves: